likewise-open fails to join Windows 2000 SP4 domain

 > Joining to AD Domain: mydomain.com

-> With Computer DNS Name: mycomputer.
+> With Computer DNS Name: mycomputer.mydomain.com

 >